jhu-ip/cs220-s22/assign/hw3.md

                 const unsigned char *buf);
 ```

-You should add declarations for these functions to `cs220_paint.h` and definitions
-for them to `cs220_paint.c`.
+The source file `cs220_paint.c` contains definitions for both
+of these functions.
+The `read_image` function is fully implemented.
+You will need to complete the `write_image` function.

-The `read_image` function should read image file data (expecting the format
+The `read_image` function reads image file data (expecting the format
 described above) from the file named by the `filename` parameter.
 If the image data is
 read successfully,

-* the width of the image (number of columns of pixels) should be stored in the
+* the width of the image (number of columns of pixels) is stored in the
   variable that the `width` pointer is pointing to
-* the height of the image (number of rows of pixels) should be stored in the
+* the height of the image (number of rows of pixels) is stored in the
   variable that the `height` pointer is pointing to
-* the function should return a pointer to a dynamically-allocated array of
+* the function returns a pointer to a dynamically-allocated array of
   color component values (stored as r/g/b triplets arranged row-by-row,
   as described above)

 If `read_image` cannot successfully read a complete image, either because the
-file could not be opened or the contents are not in the correct format, it should return
+file could not be opened or the contents are not in the correct format, it returns
 `NULL`.

-The `write_image` function should write image file data to the file named
+The `write_image` function (which you are required to implement) should write
+image file data to the file named
 by the `filename` parameter.
 The `width` and `height` parameters indicate
 the width and height of the image.
 The `buf` parameter is an array of color
 component values (r/g/b triples, arranged row by row.)